PKBeam/Edda/README.md

 - The `NoRuntime` package requires the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) to be installed.
 - If you do not have this runtime installed, you should download the larger `.zip` file.

-If you're having issues with opening files, check your antivirus!
+If you're having issues, make sure to check that antivirus settings or lack of administrator privileges aren't interfering with the program.

 ## Features
 <details>